Convicted murderer allegedly killed another man, hid his body in a pond - NewsBreak

 Convicted murderer allegedly killed another man, hid his body in a pond

-PRESTON COUNTY, W.Va.
-(WBOY) — A man who was found guilty of first-degree murder back in May could be charged with another murder where he allegedly hid a body in a pond.
+KINGWOOD, W.Va.
+(WBOY) — A man who was found guilty of first-degree murder in Preston County back in May could be charged in another murder case where he allegedly hid a body in a pond.

 Prudnick’s girlfriend, Ashlee Saunders—who was given an immunity agreement for cooperation with her father’s death investigation—recently said that Prudnick also murdered her father in September 2020 and hid his body in a pond.
 Todd Saunders was originally reported missing on Oct.
 27, 2020 , and his body was found about a month later.
 Investigation revealed that he had lived with Prudnick and Ashlee at the time of his death and was a cancer survivor who was “virtually defenseless,” according to the Preston County Sheriff’s Office.